sudhasharma529/sudhasharma529.github.io/README.md

 - **Skills & Tools Covered**: EDA, Data Pre-processing, Logistic regression, Multicollinearity, Finding optimal threshold using AUC-ROC curve, Decision trees, Pruning

 **Supervised Learning - Foundations**
-- Analyze the used devices dataset, build a model which will help develop a dynamic pricing strategy for used and refurbished devices, and identify factors that significantly influence the price.
+- Analyze the used devices dataset, build a model that will help develop a dynamic pricing strategy for used and refurbished devices, and identify factors that significantly influence the price.
 - **Skills & Tools Covered**: EDA, Linear Regression, Linear Regression assumptions, Business insights and recommendations

 **Business Statistics**